DigitaleGesellschaft/jekyll-theme-conference/README.md

 ### Live Indications & Streaming

-To help users navigating the program during the conference, a _Live_ indication can be shown next to talks, which are currently taking place.
-A small JavaScript functions keeps the site automatically up-to-date (without the need to refresh) showing the indication as soon as the talk has started and hiding it once it is over (according to the timetable indicated in the `_data/program.yml` file).
+To help users navigate the program during the conference, a _Live_ indication can be shown next to talks that are currently taking place.
+A small JavaScript function keeps the site automatically up-to-date (without the need to refresh) showing the indication as soon as the talk has started and hiding it once it is over (according to the timetable indicated in the `_data/program.yml` file).

-This can be further extended if some talks have an associated live stream: Upon clicking one of the live indications a modal will open containing the corresponding embedded live stream.
-The URL to the live stream has to be set via `live` property in each room (see the _Content_ > _Room_ section below).
+This can be further extended if some talks have an associated live stream: When clicking one of the live indications, a modal will open containing the corresponding embedded live stream.
+The URL to the live stream has to be set via `live` property in each room (see the [_Content_](#content) > [_Rooms_](#rooms) section below).
 Instead of opening the modal an external link can also be used.

-To activate these functionalities, each day in the `program.yml` file must contain a `date` property (see section _Content_ > _Schedule / Program_ below) and the `live` property has to be set in the configuration file containing
+To activate these functionalities, each day in the `program.yml` file must contain a `date` property (see section [_Content_](#content) > [Schedule / Program](#schedule--program) below) and the `live` property has to be set in the configuration file containing

 - how long a pause between two consecutive talks has to be for the live indication to pause (`stop`),
 - optionally, under the `streaming` property: